pornin/crrl/README.md

     default on 64-bit RISC-V targets (riscv64), but not on other 64-bit architectures where 64-bit limbs are normally preferred.
 This feature has no effect if the 32-bit code is used.

+  - `gfb254_m64`: enforce use of the generic implementation of the binary field GF(2^254).
+This feature has no effect if the 32-bit code is used.

+  - `gfb254_x86clmul`: enforce use of the AVX2+pclmulqdq implementation of
+    the binary field GF(2^254).
+This code is used automatically if the compilation target is an x86 with the relevant hardware support; this feature bypasses the automatic detection.
+This feature has no effect if the 32-bit code is used.

+  - `gfb254_arm64pmull`: enforce use of the NEON+pmull implementation of
+    the binary field GF(2^254).
+This code is used automatically if the compilation target is an aarch64 system; this feature bypasses the automatic detection.
+This feature has no effect if the 32-bit code is used.

 # Security and Compliance